hnarayanan/harishnarayanan.org/content/research/continuum-biophysics.md

 bottom faces, and as the fluid leaves these surfaces, we observe that the tendon relaxes.

-![Displacement of the top
- face](/images/research/continuum-biophysics/constrict-top-face-displacement.png
- "Relaxation of the top face of a constricted tendon")

-Relaxation of the top face of a constricted tendon.
+{{< figure src="/images/research/continuum-biophysics/constrict-top-face-displacement.png" title="Relaxation of the top face of a constricted tendon." >}}

 <div class="comment">[![Video
 icon](/layout/images/icons/darkgrey/video-x-generic.png